Rochdale Town Hall: History

 On 15 January 1931, at the height of the Great Depression, the Territorial Army was called to guard the town hall during a protest against unemployment and hunger.

 In May 1938, Rochdale-born actress, singer and comedian Gracie Fields was granted Honorary Freedom of the Borough for her contribution to entertainment.
 "When the ceremony was over, Gracie went onto the town hall balcony to receive the cheers and good wishes of the thousands of people who were packing the streets below."

 Although it is not fully understood how it came to his attention, Rochdale Town Hall was admired by Adolf Hitler.
 It has been suggested that military intelligence on Rochdale, or information from Nazi sympathiser William Joyce (who had lived in Oldham), brought the building to his attention.
 Hitler admired the architecture so much that it is believed he wished to ship the building, brick-by-brick, to Nazi Germany had German-occupied Europe encompassed the United Kingdom.
 Rochdale was broadly avoided by German bombers during the Second World War.

+The town hall closed in 2020 and conservation work began in 2021 and lasted until 2024.
+Alongside repairs, lifts were installed to improve access and new roof insulation was installed along with heat pumps to make it more energy efficient.
+The project won a Europa Nostra Award in 2026.